Blendify/blender-manual/blender_docs/manual/render/eevee/shadows.rst

 Cascaded Shadow Map
 -------------------

-Theses special kind of shadow maps are used by Sun lights.
+These special kind of shadow maps are used by Sun lights.
 This is because they can shadow large scenes by distributing multiple shadow maps over the frustum range.
 Each cascade covers a different portion of the view frustum.
 Do note that cascade shadow map are always updated because they are view dependent.
 This means they have a high performance impact.

 Count
    Number of cascade to use.
 More cascade means better precision but slower update.

 Fade
-   Fade transition area between 2 cascades.
+   Fade transition area between two cascades.
    Higher values means less overall resolution because cascades need to overlap.

 Max Distance
    Distance away from the view origin (or camera origin if in camera view) to cover with the cascade.
-If the view far clip distance is lower than Max Distance, the lowest of the 2 will be used.
+   If the view far clip distance is lower than Max Distance, the lowest of the two will be used.
    Only works in perspective view.

 Distribution
    Puts more resolution towards the near clip plane.
 Only works in perspective view.